Confederation of Independent Poland: Foundation

 Leszek Moczulski wrote the founding document of the new party - A revolution without a revolution, which was a reference to Piłsudski's concept of a "revolution without revolutionary consequences".
-The party would officially be established on the 40th anniversary of the outbreak of World War 2, on 1 September 1979 during celebrations in front of the ruins of the Saxon Palace, the Tomb of the Unknown Soldier, a symbol for pre-war independent Poland.
+The party would officially be established on the 40th anniversary of the outbreak of World War 2, on 1 September 1979 during celebrations in front of the ruins of the Saxon Palace, the Tomb of the Unknown Soldier, a symbol of pre-war independent Poland.

 The founding "Act of the Confederation of Independent Poland" was signed by 35 founding members of the party.
 20 of these founding members were arrested that same day by the communist dictatorship, the other 15 followed in the same week.
-The party would be the first independent party founded in the communist eastern bloc.
+The party would be the first independent party founded in the communist Eastern Bloc.

-On 17 September 1979, Leszek Moczulski was elected the leader of the party, at a meeting in Moczulski's department.
+On 17 September 1979, Leszek Moczulski was elected the leader of the party, at a meeting in Moczulski's epartment.
 The meeting was interrupted by the communist Polish Security Service and most of the participants were arrested.